weikangchia/CS3219-CIR-visualisation/docs/endpoints/top-X-of-Y/GET_top-X-of-Y.md

     GET top-X-of-Y

 ## Description
-  Returns the top N X of Y in JSON format.
+  Returns the top N X of Y in JSON format. <br />
   Top papers are counted by number of inCitations while the rest are counted by number of papers.

 ***